 Are Spiritual Gifts and Abilities a Blessing or a Curse?

 So, if you live in a culture dominated by Western organized religion, your natural spiritual abilities are considered a curse.
 Here’s why.
-They believe these innate talents and skills as evil.
+They believe these innate talents and skills are evil.

 Many of the tools for exploring consciousness are considered natural gifts and abilities we all possess.
 Our consciousness is designed to be able to reach higher states of consciousness.
 So, These natural “gifts of the spirit” threaten the superiority of the Abrahamic paradigm.
 These gifts compete directly with the theology of Western religion.
 Their belief systems are a rebranding of the ancient Egyptian, Babylonian, Persian, and Assyrian.
 This is the bedrock of mythological superstition in Western culture.
 These systems are devoid of any processes for consciousness development.